FASTER, SMARTER, AND MORE EFFICIENT QUALITY CONTROL AND PACKAGING PROCESSES

 Sensure

-• Color on top (color, spot detection, etc.) and/or bottom (color, burnt areas, flour marks, spot detection, foreign color anomalies in general), edge/contour defects
+• Colour on top (base colour, spot detection, etc.), and/or bottom/lateral surfaces (base colour, burnt areas, flour marks, spot detection, foreign colour anomalies in general), edge/contour defects

-• Topping and seeding conformity (quantity, distribution, and color), texture analysis
+• Topping/seeding conformity (quantity, distribution, and colour), texture analysis

 • Moisture